bodo-ai/Bodo/docs/docs/faq.md

 Bodo DataFrames provides two methods of accelerating and scaling Pandas code.
 The first method involves using the Pandas API through the `bodo.pandas` module, which will lazily accumulate operations, optimize and then run them in a parallel, C++ runtime using MPI.
-The second method involes annotating functions with the Just-In-Time (JIT) compilation decorator (`bodo.jit`) in order to compile Python code to optimized, parallel binaries that run on an MPI backend.
+The second method involves annotating functions with the Just-In-Time (JIT) compilation decorator (`bodo.jit`) in order to compile Python code to optimized, parallel binaries that run on an MPI backend.
 The Pandas API is easier to use; just replace the `import pandas as pd` with `import bodo.pandas as pd`, while JIT provides better performance in some cases at the cost of extra set up such as